p2eengineering/kalp-studio-documentation/docs/Products/Kalp Wallet/How-to-Use-Embedded-Wallet-Configuration.md

 2.  **Select KS Wallet:** Spot the KS Wallet option in the Our Products section on the dashboard, as highlighted in the screenshot below, and click on the Get Started button.

-> If you have not  yet subscribed to KS Wallet, you can do it to experience a seamless experience
+> If you have not  yet subscribed to KS Wallet, you can do it to have a seamless experience